About Continuous Integration in Xcode

 Connect Xcode Server to Source Code Repositories

 In order for a bot to perform an integration of a project in Xcode Server, the bot must have access to the project’s source code.
 Xcode Server supports two popular source control systems: Git and Subversion.
 On your development Mac, you write the source code and push it to a source code repository.
 This repository can be hosted on a remote server (Git or Subversion) or in OS X Server (Git only).
 The bot pulls your latest source code whenever it performs an integration.
-See.
+See Figure 1-2.

 Create and Run Bots